Research areas at LIME

 Medical educational research is an interdisciplinary field based on care sciences and behavioural sciences, particularly pedagogy but also psychology and sociology.
 Learning on individual and system levels in both formal education and within health care is investigated.

 Qualitative and quantitative research approaches are used depending on the nature of research questions.
 Understanding the conditions for learning within health care is a prerequisite for professional development and efficient utilization of resources contributing to improved quality of human health.

 Medical education researched is needed for improving quality of learning, supervision and practice within health care.

 At HIC the research focuses on clinical informatics in the areas Patient Centred Information Systems, Decision support and Decision making.
 The projects below are listed in alphabetical order.

 Medical Management Center is organised in 14 different research groups.

 The MMC contributes to safe, cost-effective, and high-quality healthcare through its distinctive research and education programmes.
 MMC also aims to help build the capability of health organisations and systems to continuously improve and innovate.

 CHE covers ethical issues relating to clinical ethics and research ethics.
-This amounts to a very wide spectrum of topics, of which the following three, Healthcare priorities, patients´rights and research ethics, are among the most pivota.
+This amounts to a very wide spectrum of topics, of which the following three, Healthcare priorities, patients' rights and research ethics, are among the most pivotal.

 Suicide Research and Prevention of Mental lll-Health